 Remember, your Results Report is not intended to diagnose, treat, or prevent disease, and it is not intended to provide a determination of the state of your health.
 You should always review your results with a licensed health care provider.

 Steps You Can Take to Lower Your Heart Age

-At any age, you can make your heart younger by making changes that reduce your risk.
+At any age, you can make your heart younger by making healthy lifestyle changes.
 Start by choosing one or two steps from the list below and focus on improving those first.

 - Monitor Your Blood Pressure: Purchase a blood pressure monitor to keep at home and check your blood pressure regularly.
 Keeping track of your blood pressure measurements in between checkups helps you and your health care provider know if there may be an issue.